Kraljevo: Settlements

 Of those, Adrani, Centar, Čibukovac, Grdica, Higijenski Zavod, Jarčujak, Konarevo, Mataruge, Mataruška Banja, Metikoš, Ratina, Ribnica, Stara Čaršija, Vitanovac, Vrba, Zaklopača, Zelena gora and Žiča lie within the proper city limits.

 Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2019):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Tourism

 Since 1990 an annual regatta called "Joyful descend" (Veseli spust) is held on the Ibar river.
 The course is 25 km long, starts at the Maglič fortress and ends in Kraljevo.
 It is held in the early July and in 2017 it was attended by over 300 boats and 5,000 people.
 Inaugural regatta in 1990 had 150 participants, but the number grew to 10,000 in 2004–06 and 20,000 in 2008.

 Sport

-The most popular sports in Kraljevo are basketball, volleyball and football.
-The volleyball club OK Ribnica is playing in top-tier Volleyball League of Serbia.
-The basketball club KK Sloga is playing in the second-tier Basketball League of Serbia B, while the association football club FK Kablar Sijaće Polje is playing in regional league of Serbia.
+Basketball, volleyball, and football are the most popular sports in Kraljevo.
+The local volleyball team, OK Ribnica, competes in the top-tier Volleyball League of Serbia.
+The basketball club KK Sloga plays in the first-tier Basketball League of Serbia.
+In football, FK Kablar Sijaće Polje competes in the regional league of Serbia, while FK Sloga, biggest football club in Kraljevo was shut down due to financial issues.